kierownik/fluxbb-topic-icon/readme.txt

 ##                    search.php
 ##                    viewforum.php
 ##                    viewtopic.php
 ##
-##            Notes:  Please note that "mods" are not officially supported by FluxBB.
-##                    Installation of this modification is done at  your own risk.
-Backup
-##                    your forum database and any and all applicable files before proceeding.
-##
 ##       DISCLAIMER:  Please note that 'mods' are not officially supported by
 ##                    PunBB.
 Installation of this modification is done at your